Kristel Verbeke: K3

-K3 achieved success after the release of "Heyah Mama", and in 2002 William sold the band to Studio 100.
+K3 achieved success after the release of "Heyah Mama," and in 2002 William sold the band to Studio 100.
 The production company made them an even bigger success, with merchandising, film, TV series and books also being released.
 Aerts left the band in 2009, while Verbeke and Damen kept on.
-On 27, 28 and 29 May 2011, Verbeke, with K3, was a guest at De Toppers in the Johan Cruyff Arena (then known as Amsterdam ArenA).
+From 27-29 May 2011, Verbeke, with K3, were guests at De Toppers in the Johan Cruyff Arena (then known as Amsterdam ArenA.)
 Verbeke and Damen participated to a talent show airing on VTM.
 Thereafter they made Josje Huisman join the band.
 Later it was announced that also Verbeke and Damen would leave the band.
 After K3's label announced that they would look for new members in late 2015, Verbeke herself helped to choose her successor in a televised competition to determine the new K3.
 The competition started airing in the Netherlands and Belgium in August 2015.
 Klaasje Meijer, Hanne Verbruggen and Marthe De Pillecyn were designated as the new K3.

-Verbeke was then appointed the new manager of K3 by Studio 100.
-After two years in this position, in June 2017 she announced that she was stepping down as manager of K3 to make more time for her family and focus on other projects.
+Verbeke was then appointed as the new manager of K3 by Studio 100.
+After two years in this position, in June 2017, she announced that she was stepping down as manager of K3 to make more time for her family and focus on other projects.

 Post K3

 After leaving K3, Verbeke emerged as a TV producer and theater actress.
-In 2016 she presented Generation K for Ketnet, an educational program broadcast by VRT.
-In the spring of 2021 she rejoined Sven De Ridder in the theater comedy Proper Lakens, while starting to record the second season of Zorgen voor mama, the first season of which was nominated for the Prix d'Europe in the best documentary category.
+In 2016, she presented Generation K for Ketnet, an educational program broadcast by VRT.
+In 2021, she presented the TV program Zorgen voor mama, a docuseries about single parents in poverty.
+Verbeke grew up poor herself and has been putting this topic on the agenda.
+The first season of Zorgen voor mama was nominated for the Prix d'Europe in the best documentary category.
+In the spring of 2021, she rejoined Sven De Ridder in the theater comedy Proper Lakens, while also starting to record the second season of Zorgen voor mama.